At Life, we take what the Bible says seriously. And when the Bible tells us to feed the hungy and help the needy, we take that seriously too!

 We're not going to stand around and wait for someone else to meet the needs in our community, so we are involved in many different area's where there are needs in the people around us.

-We are involved in Soul Cafe, Alcoholics Anonymous, Gamblers Anonymous, Celebrate Recovery, Life House, and many other practical ways we can make a difference in peoples lives in a very real way.
+We are involved in Soul Cafe, Gamblers Anonymous, Smart Recovery, Life House, and many other practical ways we can make a difference in peoples lives in a very real way.

 Soul Café was established in August 2003 to serve hot meals to the homeless and disadvantaged people of Newcastle, free-of-charge.
 We currently serve over 700 meals per week.